 It’s time for the daily game.
 TV remote in one hand and the mosquito bat in the other, there is grim resolve.
 And the first salvo is often fired by the mosquitoes who manage to croon seductively in the ear that the game is on.
 This provokes an instant reaction, with players standing up and slashing at any particle in the air in the hope of swatting the impertinent intruders.
 But when this fails to achieve results, they change tactics and go where the mosquitoes hide.
 And the first strike is when they flame and disappear in a small puff of smoke.
 There are no Federers or Nadals in the making but look into the future and it is possible that a rash of tennis elbows will need treatment with doctors wondering how their patients acquired this condition at such an advanced age.
 And the explanation that they were playing with mosquitoes is unlikely to amuse the doctor.

 The Mosquito bat is just one more in a long line of products aimed attacking the menace.
-There is the ancient Odomos, a cream with a perfume that is loathed equally by humans and mosquitoes.
-Then there are the smoky coils that burn slowly and leave a circular trail of ash in the morning along with clogged noses.
+There is modern Odomos Natural, a cream with a perfume that is loathed by mosquitoes.
+Then there are the smoky coils and that burn slowly and leave a circular trail of ash in the morning along with clogged noses.
+If you’re allergic to that, may be incense sticks are an option to explore.
 And the mats and gels that mosquitoes merrily prance around and attack just when the effect wears off.
 Like the Tom and Jerry episodes, the battle rages on.